Mobile Crisis Intervention Services

 - Ongoing collaboration with multiple community providers to ensure appropriate care

-• The EMPS team is available 24 hours a day, seven days a week, all year long
+The Mobile Crisis Intervention Services team is available 24 hours a day, seven days a week.

 We serve youth and families in: